ewaldmire/ascender/docs/docsite/rst/release_notes/known_issues.rst

 Problems when using SSH customization
 ======================================

-The Job Isolation functionality in Ascender limits the directories available for playbooks to the project that is in use.
+The Job Isolation functionality in climber limits the directories available for playbooks to the project that is in use.
 If you are attempting to customize SSH behavior by using a custom SSH configuration in the awx user's home directory, this directory must be added to the list of directories exposed to the container.

-For example, to add a custom SSH config in ``/var/lib/awx/.ssh/config`` and make it available for Ascender jobs, you can specify the path in the **Job Execution Isolation Path** field accessed from the **Jobs** tab of the Settings screen:
+For example, to add a custom SSH config in ``/var/lib/awx/.ssh/config`` and make it available for climber jobs, you can specify the path in the **Job Execution Isolation Path** field accessed from the **Jobs** tab of the Settings screen:

 .. image:: ../common/images/ki-job-isolation_path.png